-In the normal course of our business, we purchase, process and sell natural gas pursuant to long-term contracts and we enter into long-term transportation and storage agreements.
+In the normal course of business, ETP purchases, processes and sells natural gas pursuant to long-term contracts and enters into long-term transportation and storage agreements.
 Such contracts contain terms that are customary in the industry.
-We believe that the terms of these agreements are commercially reasonable and will not have a material adverse effect on our financial position or results of operations.
+ETP believes that the terms of these agreements are commercially reasonable and will not have a material adverse effect on its financial position or results of operations.